valstat/valstat-rfc/VALSTAT.md

 ## Revision history<!-- omit in toc -->

-R1: created
+2021-01-01 R1: created
+2021-01-14 R2: simplified

 <!-- div class="page"/ -->

 ## 1. Abstract

-This is a proposal about logical, feasible, lightweight and effective protocol for handling the call/response activity, decoupled from both platforms and languages.
+This is a proposal about logical, feasible, lightweight and effective protocol for handling the function call/response activity, decoupled from both platforms and languages.

-This paper describes an software protocol, not language specific implementations or platform specific solutions.
+This paper describes an function call/response software protocol, not language specific implementations or platform specific solutions.

 <span id="motivation" />

 ## 2. Motivation

 Economy of software production is an ever more delicate balancing act.
 Because of its prominent costs, feasible integration is a common recurring theme in a software development.
-It is complex and difficult to predict and solve in a feasible level of detail.
-Thus it contributes to the raising costs of software.
+It is complex and difficult task to predict and solve in advance, integration problems in a feasible level of detail.
+Thus software integration  contributes to the raising costs of software, on all levels of detail.

-Levels of Integration, ordered by the scope
+Software artifacts levels of integration, ordered by the scope, from wide to narrow:

 | scope | level
 |-------| -------
-| widest | universal
+| wide | universal
 |       | domain
 |       | system
 |       | application
 |       | component
-| narrowest      | code
+| narrow | code

-Calling, creating a response, returning a response and handling the response, is activity permeating all levels.
+Calling a function, creating a response, returning a response and handling the response, is activity permeating all levels of software construction.

-Feasibility of the integration requires a high level of resilience.
+Feasibility of the integration requires a high level of simplicity and resilience.
 Integration resilience requires a common and simple guidances.
 VALSTAT is attempt to provide on of those guidances, in the format of a standard protocol.

 <!--
 ### 2.1.
 Narrow scope